not-ed/BaseTrainer/README.md

     - Addition or Subtraction of 2 identically sized matrices.
     - Referencing/Identifying subscripts of a given matrix.
 - Converting Degress to Radians, and vice-versa.
+- Determining the Logarithm of a random number to a given base.

 # Usage / Requirements
 - Python 3